-Introduction

-At the heart of life sciences R&D organizations are researchers who are focused on running experiments and generating high quality data.
+At the heart of life sciences research and development (R&D) organizations are researchers who are focused on running experiments and generating high quality data.
 That data is the fuel for exploratory early research, for technology development, and for progressing those discoveries through cross-functional development and eventually into candidates for clinical trials.

 But in some unintended ways, researchers can be hindered by their own data.
 For example, manual data engineering tasks occupy an outsized amount of researcher bandwidth, taking their time away from innovation.
 The job of carefully combining data sources to harmonize datasets creates bottlenecks and slows the ability to conduct data science and get full value from the data.
 When software systems are disconnected from one another, it can detract from efficient coordination of people, information, and work.
 And when it is hard to aggregate and securely share datasets, collaboration is slowed.
-While these challenges can affect R&D groups differently – as organizations have varying levels of IT infrastructure maturity, application modernity, and personnel to support them - there are common patterns for data usage in the life sciences, and these lend an opportunity for a harmonized, simplified platform approach.
+While these challenges can affect R&D groups differently—because organizations have varying levels of IT infrastructure maturity, application modernity, and personnel to support them—there are common patterns for data usage in the life sciences, and these lend an opportunity for a harmonized, simplified platform approach.

-One common activity in research is troubleshooting experiments – finding sources of error such as bad reagents, equipment issues, and erroneous steps in a protocol.
-Another activity is optimizing lab protocols – for example, optimizing time, temperature, concentration, and reagents to improve chemical yield, assay signal-to-noise, or molecular purity.
-A third important activity is collaboration, which requires making data findable and accessible by others – for example, a “gold standard” dataset being shared with a collaborator.
+One common activity in research is troubleshooting experiments—finding sources of error such as bad reagents, equipment issues, and erroneous steps in a protocol.
+Another activity is optimizing lab protocols—for example, optimizing time, temperature, concentration, and reagents to improve chemical yield, assay signal-to-noise, or molecular purity.
+A third important activity is collaboration, which requires making data findable and accessible by others—for example, a “gold standard” dataset being shared with a collaborator.

-What’s stopping labs today from fully automating these activities today?
+What’s stopping labs from fully automating these activities today?
 These activities often require a number of data engineering steps that can be time-consuming: file transfer, uncovering the structure of files, data processing, data filtering, statistical analysis, and machine learning model building.
 Collaboration requires other tasks including data cataloging and access controls.
-Scientists are looking for tools to make this possible, without learning new systems, and without a great deal of hassle.
+Scientists are looking for tools to make this possible, without learning new systems and without a great deal of hassle.

-In this blog we present how AWS can be used to create automated, AI-powered tools for the laboratory for troubleshooting, protocol optimization, and collaboration.
-We provide a solution architecture to help users get started, and which can be expanded upon in an overall digital lab strategy.
-This solution can be added into an existing lab software ecosystem, or to be used in lab setting up their data strategy for the first time.
+In this post, we present how AWS can be used to create automated, AI-powered tools for the laboratory for troubleshooting, protocol optimization, and collaboration.
+We provide a solution architecture to help users get started, and that can be expanded upon in an overall digital lab strategy.
+This solution can be added into an existing lab software ecosystem, or it can be used in lab setting up their data strategy for the first time.
 This is a serverless architecture, meaning that this framework can be set up and maintained with minimal efforts from an IT perspective.
 We use the example of chemical library optimization in a high throughput screening lab, but it can be applied to many settings in the life sciences including assay development, hit-to-lead optimization, preclinical, and large molecular characterization.
 Taken together, this illustrates how digital lab solutions can accelerate the scientific process and improve productivity.

 Solution Benefits